ShiniGandhi/Backdroppr/README.md

 * Vimeo fallback
 * Customizeable filenames
 * Codec selection (as well as hardware acceleration)
+* Option to run the script once, if no sleep time was set.

 ## Requirements
 (note: currently only works in Linux)